flan/staticdhcpd/staticDHCPd/doc/customisation/scripting.rst

 loadDHCPPacket()
 ++++++++++++++++
-.. function:: loadDHCPPacket(packet, method, mac, definition, relay_ip, pxe)
+.. function:: loadDHCPPacket(packet, method, mac, definition, relay_ip, pxe, source_packet)

     Before any response is sent to a client, an opportunity is presented to allow you to modify the packet, adding or removing options and setting values as needed for your environment's specific requirements.
 Or even allowing you to define your own blacklist rules and behaviour.

-    :param packet: The packet received from the client, an instance of :class:`libpydhcpserver.dhcp_types.packet.DHCPPacket`.
+    :param packet: The packet to be sent to the client, an instance of :class:`libpydhcpserver.dhcp_types.packet.DHCPPacket`.
     :param str method: The type of DHCP request the packet represents, one of ``DECLINE``, ``DISCOVER``, ``INFORM``, ``RELEASE``,